-This grant will provide for the survey of known HWA sites to gage the extent of the infestation.
+This grant will provide funding for the survey of known HWA sites to evaluate the extent of the infestation.
 It will also provide a survey of existing Hemlock stands to detect the presence or absence of HWA in new areas.
-Once the extent of the infestation is known, treatment can begin to slow the spread into neighboring areas.
-Outreach and education meetings will take place in the counties where HWA is currently present to help the communities better identify, report, and treat HWA.
-The grant will also provide outreach and education of local high school students in learning to identify hemlock trees and the presence of HWA.
+Once the extent of the infestation is known, treatment can begin, to slow the spread into neighboring areas.
+The grant will also provide outreach and education of local high school students, teaching them how to identify hemlock trees and the presence of HWA.
 This grant will run through April 2019 with the possibility of an extension of treatment measures if possible and needed.

-Visit the HWA website to learn more about identifcation and reporting of HWA in West Michigan. www.SaveMIHemlocks.org
+Visit the HWA website to learn more about identification and reporting of HWA in West Michigan. www.SaveMIHemlocks.org